 Every time you start up a new game or load an existing character, the world changes.
 You'll find unfamiliar foes and unopened treasure chests in new places.
 What's more, the physical layout of areas can shift; locations of caves and ruins can move around, and the well-trod path you took earlier might be covered with monsters.
 Even quest objectives can move around!

 Not all parts of the world will shift under your feet.
-Safe areas—like camps and towns—will remain unchanged.
-In these places, you’ll find merchants to trade with and repair your gear.
+Safe areas - like camps and towns - will remain unchanged.
+In these places, you'll find merchants to trade with and repair your gear.
 You'll also find your followers and other key NPCs (non-player characters) here.
-Click on any of them to initiate a dialogue and ask for advice or learn about their histories.
+Select any of them to initiate a dialogue and ask for advice or learn about their histories.

-In towns, you’ll also see a magical emblem etched into the ground; identical emblems can be found elsewhere in the world.
+In towns, you'll also see a magical emblem etched into the ground; identical emblems can be found elsewhere in the world.
 These are waypoints, arcane circles of teleportation scattered throughout Sanctuary, and you can use them to move between areas.
-When you discover a new waypoint, you’ll be able to return there from any other waypoint you’ve previously unlocked.
+When you discover a new waypoint in Campaign Mode, you'll be able to return there from any other waypoint you've previously unlocked.
+In Adventure Mode, you'll begin the game with all waypoints already unlocked.

-Clicking on a waypoint will open the Waypoint menu, which displays each location you've discovered.
-The waypoint closest to your current quest objective will have a chalice next to it; when you’re ready to progress the story, travel there.
+Selecting a waypoint will open the Waypoint map, which displays each location you've discovered.
+The waypoint closest to your current quest objective in Campaign Mode will flash; when you're ready to progress the story, travel there.

 Quests are the story of Diablo III and your battle against the Burning Hells.

-You'll be able to see a full description of your current quest—including your objectives and where you should go next—in your quest log (accessible with the “J” key).
-Your journal will also keep a record of your journey—a bestiary of the enemies you’ve encountered, and a collection of books of lore you’ve collected.
+You'll be able to see a full description of your current quest — including your objectives and where you should go next — in your quest log (PC: "J" key; Console: press BACK or SELECT, then navigate to the "Quests" section).
+Your journal will also keep a record of your journey — a bestiary of the enemies you've encountered, and a collection of books of lore you've collected.

 Quests provide rewards of gold, experience, and items.
 Some quests have bonus objectives, optional tasks that can be worth extra experience and gold.